-I spent my early years in a biomedical research laboratory in New York where chimpanzees were commonly housed in 5’x5’x7’ cages suspended from the ground like bird cages.
+I spent my early years in a biomedical research laboratory in New York where chimpanzees were commonly housed in 5’x5’x7’ cages suspended above the ground like bird cages.
 I was among thirty chimpanzees to be sent to the Wildlife Waystation in 1995 where I joined a small family group.

-In 2019, the Wildlife Waystation closed causing nearly 480 animals to need to be re-homed, including 42 chimpanzees.
-I was among the final seven to be re-homed and my family and I made the cross-country trip to Florida in a FedEx airplane, thanks to the FedEx Cares program.
+In 2019, the Wildlife Waystation closed, causing nearly 480 animals to need to be re-homed, including 42 chimpanzees.
+I was among the final seven to be re-homed, and my family and I made the cross-country trip to Florida in a FedEx airplane, thanks to the FedEx Cares program.
 From Orlando, Pero Family Farms generously drove us to the sanctuary in a climate-controlled semi-truck.
 It took a lot of devoted people to make our move to Florida possible and now I look forward to calling this my forever home.

 - Figuring things out